Jim Estill: Philanthropy

 In addition to his own project, Estill also contributed his finances to help a nine-year-old local boy realize his family's dream of sponsoring a Syrian family in Canada.

-In recognition of his philanthropic efforts, Estill received the Order of Ontario in June 2017. and was named to the Order of Canada in June 2018.
+In recognition of his philanthropic efforts, Estill received the Order of Ontario in June 2017 and was named to the Order of Canada in June 2018.
+Together with all other living member of the Order of Canada, he automatically received the King Charles III Coronation Medal in 2024.